If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Sexual side effects often bring a lot of shame.
 You might feel as though there’s something wrong with you, or worry that you’re letting your partner(s) down.
 Some people even feel as though their masculinity, femininity, or sense of sexual identity is threatened.

 There is absolutely no shame in what you’re going through right now.
-Sexual problems are still hugely stigmatised and, unfortunately, so are certain types of medication (such as antidepressants).
+Orgasm problems and loss of sex drive are still stigmatised and, unfortunately, so are certain types of medication such as antidepressants.
 However, please try to avoid getting into a shame cycle or blaming yourself.
 But sexual side effects are incredibly normal, and most of us will be on medication that will impact our sexuality at some point in our lives.

 If you’re struggling with shame, reach out to others who have had similar experiences, ask your partner(s) for reassurance and support, or talk to a therapist.